 How long did the human body spend developing its energy storage and usage mechanisms prior to the advent of agriculture, refrigeration, and food processing/preservatives?
 About 2,000,000 years.
 How long since then have we had to adapt and evolve?
 Since modern agriculture: 5,000-10,000 years.
 Since refrigeration: 100 years.
 Since widespread use of food processing and preservatives: 60 years.
 This points to the fact that our bodies had millions of years to evolve for processing lean meat, fruits and vegetables, and nuts and seeds, but only a relative instant to evolve since we introduced a 180-degree change in our diet.
 If you disagree with this premise, then I respect your opinion.
 However, I still encourage you to heed this nutritional advice, because whether or not you agree with evolution, the facts are that this prescription for eating produces extremely healthy, strong, and efficient human bodies.
 Why this happens can be disputed.
 The fact that it does happen is indisputable.

-Given all of that information, my interpretation is thus: We were made to eat living plants and animals–well, they were living until we killed them in order to eat them.
+We were made to eat living plants and animals–well, they were living until we killed them in order to eat them.
 About 10,000 years ago we figured out that we could survive by mostly growing plants and catching/domesticating some animals on the side.
 As population grew we found that grains and starches lent themselves to mass production more easily than fruits and vegetables.
 Eventually we ended up in the 21st century where everyone, including the U.S. government in cahoots with the Department of Agriculture, decided that grain should form the base of our diet.
 This led to everyone eating a lot of grains, and our bodies just weren’t made to thrive on processed grains.
 We are unable to extract nutritional value from them, and our bodies have not had sufficient time to evolve coping mechanisms.
 This lack of nutritional value led to people eating more and more, because their bodies kept seeking nutritional value.
 They shrewdly consumed more grains, perpetuating the cycle and leading to obesity.
 Furthermore, because saliva begins digestion in the mouth by turning starch into sugar, everyone became accustomed to a sugary taste for most “foods,” causing real food to taste bland, further perpetuating the preference for eating something other than real food.

 By now you can see the problem.
 We were made to eat real food.
 Americans are generally not eating real food.
 I think you should eat real food.
 Here’s how to make the change: Very simply, shop the perimeter of the grocery store.
 This is where most of the real food is located.
 The bakery is also located on the perimeter, and it’s full of that other stuff, so you don’t have carte blanche to eat absolutely anything on the perimeter, but the perimeter is the 90% solution.
 There are also some good things inside the aisles, but they’re the exception rather than the rule.
 This nutrition thing is very fuzzy.
 It’s full of shades of gray, so any blanket statement that doesn’t make sense given the entire context is probably not a blanket statement.